Yahweasel/aokv/README.md

 It is possible to recreate any AOKV file's index without an index block, but for large files, it is much faster to recreate with it.

+Indices can be compressed, like the body of KVP blocks.